aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Embed Creator

-- Added a new feature that allows users to create custom embeds using the `!embed` command.
+- Added a new feature that allows users to create custom embeds using the `/embed` command.
-- Users can create custom embeds by providing the title, description, color, and fields for the embed.
+- Users can create custom embeds by providing the title, description, thumbnail(url), and footer.
 - The bot will then create an embed with the provided information and post it in the channel.

 ### Fixes and Enhancements